semprag/semprag.github.io/author.md

 S&P welcomes several kinds of shorter contributions:

 Squibs
-:   Squibs are very short articles with a length of no more than 10 journal pages (less than 4,000 words).
+:   Squibs have a target length of 2--8 journal pages (including references, appendices, and footnotes), and should be no more than 10 journal pages (less than 4,000 words of main text).
 As in the tradition established by *Linguistic Inquiry*, “manuscripts accepted as Squibs will not be required to propose a solution to problems they address as long as their relevance to theoretical issues is made clear” (<http://www.mitpressjournals.org/page/sub/ling>).

 Remarks and Replies
-:   Somewhat longer than squibs but still shorter than main articles are remarks and replies (no more than 20 journal pages, less than 8,000 words), which deal with issues raised in the literature and present a new perspective on them.
+:   Remarks and replies deal with issues raised in the literature and present a new perspective on them.
+They have a target length of 5--15 pages (including references, appendices, and footnotes), and should be no more than 20 journal pages (less than 8,000 words of main text).

 Commentaries
 :   S&P welcomes and sometimes initiates debates that take place within the journal.
 Commentaries on main articles published in S&P will typically be quite short.
+They have a target length of 2--8 pages (including references, appendices, and footnotes), and should be no more than 10 journal pages (less than 4,000 words of main text).

 Authors should submit such shorter contributions in the standard way (see below).